nottrobin/docs/src/en/charms-offline-config.md

 [5]: Required if the machines will host LXD containers.

-!!!
-Note:
+[note]
 The above table does not take into account the packaging needs (e.g. package updates) of the client host system.
+[/note]

 ## Offline configuration methods